Pork satay made with tender fillet in a spicy marinade before being quickly seared and served with a coconut milk and peanut dipping sauce.

 Instructions

-- Peel and dice the shallot as finely as you can and add it to the pork.
+- Peel and dice the shallot as finely as you can.

-- Dice the chilli as finely as you can and add it to the pork.
+- Dice the chilli as finely as you can.

-- Add the fish sauce, soy sauce, brown sugar, lime juice, cumin seeds and coconut milk for the satay to the meat and mix well then set aside for at least 30 minutes.
+- Add all of the ingredients for the pork to a bowl, then set aside for at least 30 minutes.

 - Now is a good time to soak the skewers if you are using bamboo skewers (you will need 6 for this recipe).